Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Comparison between FEM and dual graph methods on test geometries

 where we order the eigenvalues in a non-decreasing fashion, and consider degenerate eigenvalues as distinct elements.

-Figure~\ref{fig:2dgentorus} displays the eigenvalues obtained with FEM at four subsequent refinement levels, jointly with the true spectrum, for a two-dimensional flat torus with $L_x=3.1$ and $L_y=1.2$ (these dimensions were chosen arbitrarily).
-It can be seen that the eigenvalues obtained with FEM converge from above to the real spectrum, as mentioned in Section~\ref{subsec:main_idea}.
+Figure~\ref{fig:2dgentorus} displays the eigenvalues obtained with FEM at four subsequent refinement levels (see Section~\ref{subsec:refinement}) in comparison with the exact LB eigenvalues from Equation~\eqref{eq:dDtorus}, for a two-dimensional flat torus with arbitrarily chosen sides $L_x=3.1$ and $L_y=1.2$.
+As expected from a theoretical point of view (see Section~\ref{subsec:fineigp}), the FEM eigenvalues converge to the exact LB spectrum from above, and are more accurate in the the lower part of the spectrum (i.e., for larger scale modes).

-The same behavior is observed for a flat torus in three dimensions; the only difference found is in the computation time needed to achieve the same precision, that becomes greater the higher the dimension is, because, as argued in the previous section, convergence speed depends on the \textit{maximal diameter} $h$ among the simplices, while computation time depends on the size of the matrices $L$ and $M$ (that is, the number of vertices), which, for the same decrease in $h$, grows faster in higher dimension.
+The same behavior is observed for a flat torus in three dimensions; the only difference found is in the computation time needed to achieve the same precision, that becomes greater the higher the dimension, because convergence rate depends on the \textit{maximal diameter} $h$ among the simplices~\cite{fem_hughesbook,fem_strangbook}, while computation time depends, given our choices, on the number of vertices, which, for the same decrease in $h$, grows faster in higher dimension.
 Results obtained for a 3D flat torus with $L_x=1.4$, $L_y=1.9$, $L_z=1.2$ are shown in Figure~\ref{fig:3Dtorussp}.
 A similar behavior is observed also for higher-dimensional toruses, which however don't add interesting information to what we have already shown.

+\subsection{Focus on dimension two: refinement for the dual graph method and convergence of FEM for irregular simplicial manifolds}

-Instead, we found interesting to see what happens on the two-dimensional toruses which can be covered by equilateral triangles (those with $L_y=\sqrt{3}L_x$), as they allow a direct comparison between FEM and the dual graph method.
-Notice that, for such a comparison, the overall numeric factor in Equation~\eqref{eq:dgfinal} ($4$ in two dimensions) becomes relevant.
+Here we investigate what happens with two-dimensional toruses which can be covered by equilateral triangles (those with $L_y=\sqrt{3}L_x$), as they allow a direct comparison between FEM and the dual graph method.
+Notice that, for such a comparison, the overall numeric factor in Equation~\eqref{eq:dgfinal} ($4$, in two dimensions) becomes relevant.